hellman53/LinkBox/README.md

 📌 Notes
 1. chrome.tabs API only works when run inside an actual extension
 2. Links are saved using the browser’s localStorage and are persistent across sessions

+Your LinkBox extension is now ready to use as a professional browser extension! 😎🎉